 - The best way to establish how often you should water your succulent is to feel the soil at the base of the pot.
 If the soil is damp then delay watering for a few days, if the soil is dry then this is the time to water with a generous soak, so that the soil is evenly moist.

 - Replant your succulent in well draining succulent and cacti soil which is especially porous, allows for good drainage and replicates the typical soil conditions of a succulents natural soil in their environment.
+(Read my article on, the best potting soil for succulents indoors).

-- Always plant succulents in pots with drainage holes in the base and empty saucers, trays and decorative of excess water regularly to ensure the succulent is not in standing water.
+- Always plant succulents in pots with drainage holes in the base and empty saucers, trays and decorative outer pots of excess water regularly to ensure the succulent is not in standing water.
 Saucers and trays are good for preventing water from spilling in the home but ensure water is not pooling around the roots of your succulent so that the soil can drain properly to prevent root rot.

 Succulents are likely to die if they are in ordinary potting soil due to the length of time it stays damp so I must re-emphasis the importance of succulent and cacti soil to help avoid root rot.